 To Keep Your Head Above Water – Look to the Cloud

-With the dynamics of business today and the ever-pressing need to remain focused on the business goal at hand, fast paced organizations need to streamline repetitive activities and continuously work to build efficiencies into all business practices.
+With the dynamics of business today and the ever-pressing need to remain focused on the business goal at hand, fast-paced organizations need to streamline repetitive activities and continuously work to build efficiencies into all business practices.
 One area of business that can benefit substantially from streamlining is IT.
 Businesses need not drown in IT administrative tasks and the ongoing management of standard IT systems and applications.
-The goal should be to have your IT primes focused on the delivery of high value solutions.
+The goal should be to have your IT primes focused on the delivery of high-value solutions.

 Infrastructure as a Service (IaaS) is often cited as one of the prime services that SMB’s look to for driving efficiencies in their IT operations.
 To help you understand why, here are five reasons why businesses of all sizes, but SMB’s in particular, should look at IaaS services to streamline IT practices:

-- Direct elimination of capital expenditures: Removing the need to buy hardware helps your bottom line and no one can dispute that.
+- Direct elimination of capital expenditures: Removing the need to buy hardware helps your bottom line, and no one can dispute that.
 Server purchases tend to be a touchy subject with CFO’s.
 The day when you’re not running back to your CFO for another server purchase approval is a good day.

-- Budget reallocation: With the money you are saving, given that you have eliminated many of the capital expenditures, you are now able to reallocate the hardware budget to other areas of the business that deliver increased value to customers, staff and ultimately your top and bottom line results..
+- Budget reallocation: With the money you are saving, given that you have eliminated many of the capital expenditures, you are now able to reallocate the hardware budget to other areas of the business that deliver increased value to customers, staff and ultimately your top and bottom line results.

-- 24/7 security and uptime: Any issues with the hardware and underlying network infrastructure, any time day or night, are now taken care of by your trusted cloud provider.
-As a side bar to this, make sure to get a clear indication of your cloud providers security measures and redundant systems through a documented Service Level Agreement (SLA).
+- 24/7 security and uptime: Any issues with the hardware and underlying network infrastructure, anytime day or night, are now taken care of by your trusted cloud provider.
+As a sidebar to this, make sure to get a clear indication of your cloud providers security measures and redundant systems through a documented Service Level Agreement (SLA).
 Reputable providers take security and availability seriously.
 You deserve that piece of mind from your cloud provider.

 The Demarcation of IT between You and Your Cloud Provider

 I have included the diagram below to give you a visual illustration of where the demarcation point typically falls between self-managed and cloud-managed responsibilities.
 This often helps clients understand where their costs are going today and where a trusted cloud partner can step in and offload a majority of the IT encumbrance.
-The ultimate IT goal for your organization is to be above the water line!
+The ultimate IT goal for your organization is to be on the water line!

-The dividing line between cloud services and on-prem services (source: www.hostedbizz.com)
+The dividing line between cloud services and on-prem services

 For those of you who have already moved to an IaaS program, what other savings have you seen?